PackeTsar/freeztp/TIPS.md

 ### Implementation
 Below is the complete script.
 It is bounded by `if` / `endif` to dynamically exclude the EEM from standalone switches.

 The primary trigger `event tag 1 none` is a place holder.
-Depending on your needs, substitute the trigger with one appropriate for your deployment.
+Depending on your needs, substitute the event with one appropriate for your deployment.

 ```
 !{% if idarray|length > 1 %}{% set stack_order=idarray|join(' ') %}